deutschebank/fluxnova-docs-manual/content/webapps/cockpit/extend/_index.md

     identifier: "user-guide-cockpit-extend"
     parent: "user-guide-cockpit"
     name: "Extending"
-    pre: "Extend and customize Flowave Cockpit"
+    pre: "Extend and customize Fluxnova Cockpit"

 ---

-It is possible to extend and customize Flowave Cockpit.
+It is possible to extend and customize Fluxnova Cockpit.